Corollarium/modelarium/README.md

 - **validation**: transparent data validation made automatically based on your datatypes.
 Your data is always safely validated.
 - **no performance penalty**: other than data validation all data is generate at development time.
 It's just automatic scaffolding, everything is just as fast as before.
 - **no new standards**: code is generated following existing standards for existing tools.
 Generate code and use it freely.
 Nothing is tied down.
-- **frontend generation**: get HTML forms, cards, lists and views generated for you automatically with your favorite CSS framework: Bootstrap, Bulma, Materialize, Buefy.
-You can tweak them afterwards -- it's just code.
-Get Vue and React components if you use them.
+- **frontend generation**: get HTML forms, cards, lists and views generated for you automatically with your favorite CSS framework: Bootstrap, Bulma, Materialize, Buefy with simple declarations and a standard description.
+You can tweak details afterwards -- it's just code.
+- **reactive frameworks**: Get Vue and React components like cards, forms, lists and tables, ready to use with their Graphql calls.
 - **integration with Laravel and Lighthouse**.
 Get GraphQL endpoints automatically.

 What it doesn't do:

 - magic. you still have to write your code logic to process requests in the backend, like in mutations or special conditions in your models.
+You also get only a basic design, so pretty CSS is up to you.
 - REST endpoints generation.
 At this point only GraphQL is supported through Laravel and Lighthouse.
 REST endpoints might come later.
 - other backend frameworks.
 Currently only Laravel is supported.